night-gold/armada/docs/bugs.md

 ## Specifics

-To have a better answer and prevent unneded exchange, and doing so having an answer faster, plaese add these field to your answer:
+To have a better answer and prevent unneeded exchange, and doing so, having an answer faster, please add these field to your answer:

 * Armada version
 * Os